AjayKumar049/Front-end-Assignment/README.md

 Assignment 17 - Change Background Color on Click Button using Html, Css, & Javascript.

-Assignment 25 - i.Find the Kth largest & Kth smallest number in an array using js.
-                ii.Find the Occurrence of integer in the array using js.

 Assignment 18 - Build a Drum Kit Using Html, Css & Javascript.

 Assignment 19 - Update Different heading based on scroll, & mouse events using Html and JS.